FAMILIAR-project/familiar-documentation/manual/composition.md

 Therefore a natural idea is to '''reference''' input feature models.
 A "composed" view is specified, containing the features that are of interest for the composition.
 Then features of the composed view "reference" features of input feature models through (logical) constraints.

+Combined with advanced mechanisms such as slicing or local synthesis, we can actually implement a merge-like operator.